codeuniversity/student-council/statute/statute.md

 2. the General Assemblies of the Study Programmes,
 3. the Student Council.

 (2) The Student General Assembly is composed of the student body at the time of the meeting.

 (3) The General Assembly of the Study Programmes shall be composed of members of the student body of the respective degree programmes (Product Management, Interaction Design or Software Engineering) at the time of the meeting.

 (4) The Student Council is composed of

 1. the three elected members to the Senate,
-2. the five student members of the standing committees (Research commission, Commission for quality assurance in project based learning, Board of Examiners, Admissions committee (2) and Strategie and Development),
+2. the five student members of the standing committees (Research commission, Commission for quality assurance in project based learning, Board of Examiners, Admissions committee (2) and Strategy and Development),
+3. the three elected members to the Study Programme Council as the respective representative,
-3. two additional council members (one female and one male),
+4. two additional council members (one female and one male),
-4. a chairperson of the council.
+5. a chairperson of the council.

 (5) Additional representatives elected by the organs are not part of the Student Council.